getch8/ead8/README.md

-hi, i'm [Ebisa Dugo](https://portfolio-ead8.vercel.app/),computer science graduate with a passion for problem-solving through software development.
+hi, i'm [Getachew Dugo](https://portfolio-ead8.vercel.app/),computer science graduate with a passion for problem-solving through software development.
 I love building software that automates tasks and working with technologies like Next.js.
 I also prioritize clean code, system design, and delivering high-quality work.
 My goal is to be a passionate problem solver through technology.

 <!-- i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source. -->
 <code><img src="https://res.cloudinary.com/ds2bjtlo5/image/upload/v1741776602/dailydev_where_developers_suffer_together_sfvfog_fpxzuj.webp"></code>